 - 1. Specimens should be clearly labeled with two patient identifiers (name, DOB, medical record number, etc.) and collection date. - 2.
 Place the well-mixed blood specimen container into the individual biohazard zip lock transport bag and seal bag tightly.
 Place the online requisition in the sleeve of the zip lock bag.
-Store the specimen(s) in the refrigerator until shipped.
-Specimens are stable for 7 days at refrigeration temperatures. - 3.
+Store the specimen(s) in the refrigerator until shipped. - 3.
 Specimens are transported at ambient temperature by mail or courier.